TBZedu/.github/profile/README.md

 - Most projects made during our time at the TBZ and ZLI 🎓
 - Most projects work, just very minimal ✅
-- The quality of all this code is **neither perfect nor secure**.
+- The quality of this code is **neither perfect nor secure**.
 This projects are only school projects, fulfilling the very bare minimal requirements (fuck it, ship it) 🍷
 - Don't expect anything too big! 🔥

 ### What can you do with this?